Cyberpion-Github/ionix-mcp-server/README.md

    }
    ```

-6. Restart Claude Desktop - you should see the IONIX MCP servers listed as an available "connector".
+6. Restart Claude Desktop and verify the installation:
+   - After restarting, open Claude Desktop Settings
+   - Navigate to Developer section
+   - Look for "ionix" in the MCP Servers list
+   - Verify the status shows as "running"
+   - If it shows an error, check your configuration file for typos or incorrect paths

 ## Privacy & Security Recommendations